 English is widely spoken across the globe, with two primary forms, British English vs. American English, each having its unique vocabulary and slight spelling variations.
-For example, “defence/defense” represents two spellings of the same word.
+For example, “defence/defence” represents two spellings of the same word.
 In this article, we’ll explore how to maintain consistency in academic writing amidst these linguistic differences.
-And just to clarify it, “defence” or “defense,” in my defense, both are correct, depending on your English preference!
+And just to clarify it, “defence” or “defence,” in my defence, both are correct, depending on your English preference!

 Inhaltsverzeichnis